|

 to look at whatever interests you the most.
 The treasures of King

-Tut, the Mummy Room, Middle Kingdom papyruses, statues from all time
+Tut, the Royal Mummy Room, Middle Kingdom papyruses, statues from all time

 periods.